debugteam/paypalrestorder/README.md

 	include('config.inc.php');

 	// the payment is checked on paypal server with paymentid saved in the order object
-	// plus the payers data is recieved and saved in a customer object within the order object
+	// plus the payers data is recieved and saved in customer object within the order object
-	// If you don't want to save the order/customer data, just return 'foo'; on save methods :P
+	// If you don't want to save the order/customer data, just return 'foo'; on save methods
  	$paymentcompleted = PaypalRestOrder::factory()->execute_payment($order);
  	if ($paymentcompleted->next!==false) {
  		if ($paymentcompleted->next=='completed') {